Hemiscyllium henryi: Morphology

 These small slender sharks are characterized by nasoral and perioral grooves, short barbels, a small transverse mouth below the eyes, two similar-sized dorsal fins and long slender tail.
 They are typically pale gray-brown with a white ventral surface.
 Individuals of the genus Hemiscyllium henryi are distinguished by their unique colour pattern of a combination of small scattered spots on the head, body, and fins with 13 to 18 spots on the interorbital/dorsal snout region and 6-28 spots on the dorsal surface of their pectoral fins.
 Hemiscyllium henryi have an irregular shaped ocellus (typically a merged double-ocellus), surrounded by a poorly defined white halo marking in the middle of their side just behind their head.

 The lack of small dark spots on their dorsal fins sets them apart from other Hemiscylliidae.
 The males and the unsexed sharks grow to an average of 78.3 cm in length.
 The females grow to an average of 81.5 cm in length.
-In three preserved specimens collected in the Triton Bay region, the number of vertebrae was found to amount between a range of 191–194.
+In three preserved specimens collected in the Triton Bay region, the number of vertebrae was found to range from 191 to 194.